7 ways to be kind at work

 With these small acts of kindness you can make your workplace that bit nicer to work in.

 What random acts of kindness have you done for a colleague recently?
 What effect did this have on their mood?
-Share your stories with us @otbtweeter
+Share your stories of when you’ve been kind at work with us @otbtweeter